 How do I enter this?

-The program will automatically calculate this credit for your Virginia Resident return when you add a Nonresident state return to your account.
-For Part-Year returns that have income taxed in Virginia and another state, you will be required to enter the information asked within your state program.
+For Part-Year returns that have income taxed in Virginia and another state, you may be required to enter the information asked within your state program.

 Since the credit for taxes paid to the other state is automatically calculated within the account, adjustments will need to be made to correctly calculate the state returns in reciprocal states.